reynarzz/MinoTool/README.md

 ## MinoTool
 A custom C# - OpenGL standalone lib to create tools easier!

-### Simple UI Dear ImGui:
+### Simple Dear ImGui implementation:
-If you have used Dear ImGui before there is not more to it apart from an easy to implement API:
+If you have used Dear ImGui in the past there is not more to it apart from an easy to implement API:

 Main.cs
 ```c#